forceCpp/openDiscordBot/README.md

 for a openai API key visit **https://beta.openai.com/signup/**

 # Install
-you need to have python and pip installed
+you need to have python, ffmpeg and pip installed

 if you have python installed then run this command `pip install -r requirements.txt` to install all the requirements